chanbot5000/Morps/README.md

 This library is built on top of GDAL, and is required to be installed in order for MORPS to work correctly.
 Find GDAL install instructions here- https://www.mapbox.com/tilemill/docs/guides/gdal/

-If you do not get errors when typing <b>import ogr</b> into Python, you know you Python is configured and you are ready to use morps.
+If you do not get errors when typing <b>import ogr</b> into Python, you know that Python is configured and you are ready to use morps.

 The code in this repo is also intended to demonstrate how one could utilize the OGR vector library within GDAL for performing basic geoprocessing tasks.